CEO at Cockpit Arts

 Textile Designer & Artist

 Yemi Awosile is an artist whose work is informed by cultural insights expressed primarily through textiles and printed matter.
 Recent projects include collaborations with Tent Rotterdam, Tate Gallery, Contemporary And (C&) magazine and the British Council.
 Her investigation into materials can be seen in the V&A Museum textiles handling collection.
 Yemi trained as a textile designer at the Royal College of Art and Chelsea College of Art.
 She is an Associate Lecturer at Goldsmiths, University of London teaching BA Design, Studio Practice.
-She is a member of the Stanley Picker Gallery & Dorich House Museum Advisory Group and a trustee at Open School East.
+She is also a member of the Stanley Picker Gallery & Dorich House Museum Advisory Group.

 Yoshiko Iwamoto Wada